 - Employee, Spouse, and Partner may be degree seeking or not, or already have a 4-year degree.
 If desiring credits for an undergraduate degree, the individual must be accepted as a viable student by the College.

 - Employee may only attend Allegheny on a part-time basis.
 Full time employees of Allegheny College may take up to 4 credits per semester or 8 credits per academic year tuition-free.
-Full time employees engaged in a degree program may take up to 5 credits in those semesters they are completing one of the Academic Planning (APL) units.
 Time spent in class must be made up without the charge of overtime.

 - Spouse or Partner may attend Allegheny on a full-time or part-time basis.

 - Dependent Child may attend Allegheny on a full-time or part-time basis; however, if participating in the Tuition Exchange Program, they must attend their chosen institution as a full-time student.

 Applications for Tuition Remission and the Tuition Exchange as well as the Council of Independent Colleges’ Tuition Exchange Program are available in the Financial Aid Office.
 A list of participating institutions is provided at each program’s website.
 For an application or additional information, please call 814-332-2701.

 Employees may appeal situations that do not exactly meet the criteria of these programs by submitting such circumstances in writing to the Allegheny Executive Committee (AEC).